ccsc-journal/ccsc-editor/docs/editors.md

 The Latex templates for papers and other abstracts can be found in [this repository](https://github.com/ccsc-journal/ccsc-editor/tree/master/paper_template).

 # Important Dates
-There are two important dates for journal publication:
+There are two important dates for publication:
 - Please touch base with the national editor on when is the deadline for a regional editor to send all publishable items to the national editor.
 - All regional editors must work with their regions in setting the deadline for authors to send their finished manuscript